 3. Chapter Three: Adult – Most commonly 3-9 years old

-4. Chapter Four: Senior – Most commonly 9 years and older
+4. Chapter Four: Senior – Most commonly nine years and older

-Every day is an adventure.
-Every day they are faced with new, exciting challenges; be it house-training, obedience training, going to the doggie park, meeting new dogs and people, car rides, visits to the veterinarian, going to the groomer, the list goes on and on.
+During the puppy development stages, every day is an adventure.
+Every day they are faced with new, exciting challenges, be it house-training, obedience training, going to the doggie park, meeting new dogs and people, car rides, visits to the veterinarian, going to the groomer, the list goes on and on.